lynx-json/specification/specifications/properties/labeled-by.md

 ## Format Rules

-The `labeledBy` property is OPTIONAL.
+* The `labeledBy` property is OPTIONAL.
 If present, its value MUST be the property name of the value that labels the value being described by the specification.
+* The property referenced by the `labeledBy` property SHOULD be described by a [`label` hint](#label-hint).

 ## Example